How Long Does Alimony Last in Texas?

 When Does Texas Provide Long-Term Alimony

 To get alimony in the first place, you must have a good reason.
-This means that alimony is not automatic in a Texas divorce case and that you must meet certain criteria before the court will consider awarding you alimony.
+This means that alimony is not automatic in a Dallas divorce case and that you must meet certain criteria before the court will consider awarding you alimony.
 The first requirement is that a spouse would not have “sufficient property … to provide for the spouse’s minimum reasonable needs,” according to Texas Family Code § 8.051.
 In addition to this requirement, there must be one of the following conditions to justify alimony:

 - The proposed payor was convicted of a domestic violence offense within the past 2 years;

 - The spouse has a physical or mental disability that prevents them from supporting themselves;

 - The marriage lasted 10 or more years; or